JustinKras/Constrictor/README.md

 ## 4. Assumption of Risk

-Any person who accesses, possesses, or interacts with the Software does so **entirely at their own risk**.
+Any person who accesses, possesses, or interacts with the Software does so **entirely at their own risk**, including legal, technical, and operational consequences.

 The creators, authors, contributors, and rights holders **do not authorize** any such interaction and expressly **disclaim responsibility** for all consequences arising therefrom.